ishank-juneja/ML_basics/README.md

 An implmentation of a decision tree over a real valued data-set to create a model that predicts a real valued label.

 **Assignment 2**
+Binary classifiers using logistic regression with Loss-Regularization<br>
-Loss-regularization framework binary classifiers Implemented with L2 and L4 regularisers to prevent overfitting.
+Implemented with L2 and L4 regularisers to prevent overfitting.

 **Assignment 3**
-Feed-forward Neural Networks with TensorFlow Computational Graph models for implementing Neural Network based classifiers on Image (MNIST Characters) and Audio files.
+Feed-forward Neural Networks with TensorFlow<br>
+Computational Graph models for implementing Neural Network based classifiers on Image (MNIST Characters) and Audio files (librosa/MFCC).